HabitatFramework/UserGuide/glossary/glossary.rst

 		An incremental number used as a unique reference to individual features (fragments) of a single TOID.
 See :ref:`habitat_framework` for more details.

 	Habitat Class
-		One of the habitat classification systems used in the UK to record or describe an area of habitat (e.g. 'Phase 1', 'NVC', 'BAP Priority').
+		One of the habitat classification systems used in the UK to record or describe an area of habitat (e.g. 'Phase 1', 'NVC', 'UKHab', 'IHS', BAP Priority').

 	Habitat Importance
-		The relative importance of each source when determining the IHS habitat and associated IHS codes for all the features in an INCID (e.g. of 'Primary' or 'Secondary' importance).
+		The relative importance of each source when determining the primary and secondary habitat codes for all the features in an INCID (e.g. of 'Primary' or 'Secondary' importance).

 	Habitat Type
 		The code and/or descriptive term of a habitat classification system that best represents an area of habitat (e.g. 'B312', 'CG2', 'Lowland Calcareous Grassland').